aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

     verdi node graph generate <PK>

-where the PK correspond to the workflow you have just run.
+where the PK correspondS to the workflow you have just run.
-You should obtain something like the following
+You should obtain something like the following:

 .. figure:: include/images/CsH.dot.jpg
    :width: 100%